-Adjunct Assistant Professor of Global Health and Population
+Adjunct Associate Professor of Global Health and Population

 I am a medical doctor and epidemiologist with research interests in nutrition, cardiovascular health and epidemiologic methods.
 I became a researcher at the National Institute of Public Health of Mexico (INSP) in 2004 and an associated researcher at the Center for Research in Epidemiology and Population Health at the French National Institute for Medical Research in 2011.
 I am the PI of the Mexican Teachers’ Cohort (MTC) and have been involved in since its inception in the overall design and instrument development.
 This 115,315 strong cohort of female teachers living in Mexico established to study risk factors for chronic disease.
 In collaboration with Dr. López-Ridaura, I oversee all MTC day-to-day activities including follow-up, clinical data and biospecimen collection and data management.
 Over the last 8 years, I have built strong connections with research teams such as the Nurses’ Health Study, the Health Professionals Follow-up Study, and the E3N cohort, the French component of EPIC.
 The MTC is now part of NCI’s Cancer Cohort Consortium (click here for more infromation).

 I have 11 years of experience conducting epidemiological studies in Mexico and analyzing complex longitudinal analyses in large prospective cohort studies.
 I have strong methodological training and have worked on the application of novel causal inference models to nutritional epidemiology.

 Within the MTC we are currently assessing risk factors for subclinical cardiovascular disease and the relation of BPA and phthalates on glucose metabolism.
 We also finalized data collection for a validation study of our dietary and physical activity questionnaires.